Social Security Employee

 I appreciate the *idea* of disability, and agree there should be some compensation for getting hurt on the job.
 But short of being completely paralyzed, couldn't most injured people still work SOME kind of job after the fact?

-Asked by Larkin J. over 11 years ago
+Asked by Larkin J. almost 12 years ago

 Sometimes I think so too, but I don't make the medical decisions so my opinion doesn't count to the big guys upstairs.